ngnatk/sample-developer-environment/README.md

 ## Sample Application

 ℹ️ **Note**: The sample application is only available when using the default value for `GitHubRepo`.
-If you specify either a custom `GitHubRepo` or `S3AssetBucket`, you will need to provide your own application code.
+If you specify either a custom `GitHubRepo` or `S3AssetBucket`, you will need to provide your own Terraform application code.

 The repository includes a Terraform application that deploys:
 - Static website hosted on Amazon S3